hazelcast/hazelcast-reference-manual/src/Transactions.md

 ![image](images/NoteSmall.jpg) ***NOTE:*** *Starting with Hazelcast 3.6, the transaction type `LOCAL` has been deprecated.
 Please use `ONE_PHASE` for the Hazelcast releases 3.6 and higher.*
 <br><br>

 - **ONE_PHASE**: By selecting this transaction type, you execute the transactions with a single phase that is committing the changes.
 Since a preparing phase does not exist, the conflicts are not detected.
-When a conflict happens while committing the changes (e.g., due to a member crash), not all the changes are written and this leaves the system in an inconsistent state.
+When a conflict happens while committing the changes, e.g., due to a member crash, not all the changes are written and this leaves the system in an inconsistent state.

 - **TWO_PHASE**: When you select this transaction type, Hazelcast first tries to execute the prepare phase.
 This phase fails if there are any conflicts.
 Once the prepare phase is successful, Hazelcast executes the commit phase (writing the changes).
 Before TWO_PHASE commits, Hazelcast copies the commit log to other members, so in case of a member failure, another member can complete the commit.